 Kateřina Tučková is a Czech author, playwright, publicist, art historian, and curator of exhibitions.
 She has won several literary awards, including the Magnesia Litera Award and the Czech Bestseller Award.
 In 2017, she was awarded the Freedom, Democracy and Human Rights Award by the Institute for the Study of Totalitarian Regimes.
 She also has received the Premio Libro d’Europa at the Book Fair in Salerno, Italy.
-Her books have been translated into sixteen languages.
+Her books have been translated into twenty languages.

 Kateřina Tučková was born in Brno, Czech Republic, in 1980, and grew up in the village of Moutnice and then in the town of Kuřim.
 After grammar school (1995–1999), she studied art history and Czech literature at the Faculty of Arts, Masaryk University (1999–2006).
 During her studies, she moved into a small flat in the quarter called the “Bronx of Brno”, which witnessed the post-war displacement of Germans who were forced to leave the city in the “Brno Death March” in May 1945.
 This fact inspired Kateřina to write her novel The Expulsion of Gerta Schnirch (Host, 2009) about a girl from a local Czech-German family.